It’s not that I’m so smart, it’s just that I stay with problems longer.

 When faced with a problem we will typically look to the past for reference to help us in the present moment.
 This is of course fine.
 We can learn a great deal from our past that can help us make better decisions today.
 However, it is important that you don’t use your past as the primary barometer for your future decisions.

-Yes, by all means use the past to work through your current predicament, however don’t just settle on what you know.
+Yes, by all means, use the past to work through your current predicament, however, don’t just settle for what you know.
 Keep your mind curious and open to the possibilities because there might very possibly be an even better way to work through this problem when compared to how you handled things in the past.
 However, if you don’t dare to ask some challenging questions, then you will struggle to find the answers that will help you solve this problem most effectively.

 Keep a Lookout for Opportunities